Timeline of the 2007 Atlantic hurricane season

 The 2007 Atlantic hurricane season was an event in the annual tropical cyclone season in the north Atlantic Ocean.
-A slightly above-average Atlantic hurricane season, September had a record-tying eight storms, although the strength and duration of most of the storms was low.
+An above-average Atlantic hurricane season, September had a record-tying eight storms, although the strength and duration of most of the storms was low.
 Also, for only the second time in recorded history, an Atlantic hurricane, Felix, and an eastern Pacific hurricane, Henriette, made landfall on the same day.

 The season officially began on June 1, 2007, and ended on November 30, 2007, dates that conventionally delimit the period of each year when most tropical cyclones develop in the Atlantic basin.
 The season's first storm, Subtropical Storm Andrea, developed from an extratropical cyclone that formed on May 6, and the last, Tropical Storm Olga, dissipated on December 11.
 Altogether, there were 15 named tropical storms during the 2007 season.
 Six storms attained hurricane strength with two intensifying further into major hurricanes.

 This timeline includes information that was not operationally released, meaning that data from post-storm reviews by the National Hurricane Center, such as a storm that was not operationally warned upon, has been included.
 This timeline documents tropical cyclone formations, strengthening, weakening, landfalls, extratropical transitions, and dissipations during the season.

 By convention, meteorologists use one time zone when issuing forecasts and making observations: Coordinated Universal Time (UTC), and also use the 24-hour clock (where 00:00 = midnight UTC).
 The National Hurricane Center uses both UTC and the time zone where the center of the tropical cyclone is currently located.
 The time zones utilized (east to west) prior to 2020 were: Atlantic, Eastern, and Central.
 In this timeline, all information is listed by UTC first with the respective regional time included in parentheses.
 Additionally, figures for maximum sustained winds and position estimates are rounded to the nearest 5 units (knots, miles, or kilometers), following the convention used in the National Hurricane Center's products.
 Direct wind observations are rounded to the nearest whole number.
 Atmospheric pressures are listed to the nearest millibar and nearest hundredth of an inch of mercury.